Moaz14060/object_detection/README.md

     ```
     ***Note on `pyodbc`:** If you encounter issues installing `pyodbc`, you may need to install the appropriate ODBC driver for your operating system.
 For a basic run without database logging, you can skip `pyodbc` and comment out the database-related imports in `src/app.py` and `src/database_connection.py`.*

-4.  **Model Weights:**
-    The application uses the `yolov8n.pt` model.
-The `ultralytics` library will automatically download this model the first time it is run if it's not present.
-No manual download is required.

 ## Usage

 The application is a Streamlit dashboard and is run using the `streamlit run` command.